Functional Food Center Inc.

 Education

 Danik Mikaeli Martirosyan was born on February 8th, 1959, in a small village called Haghorti in Artsakh (Nagorno-Karabakh), and is part of the Armenian ethnic group (Former Soviet Union/USSR).
-In 1976, he graduated from Haghorti High School then moved to Russia to attend Kazan State University, later named Kazan Federal University.
-Kazan Federal University is one of the best universities in Russia and former USSR, founded in 1804.
+In 1976, he graduated from Haghorti High School then attended Kazan State University, later named Kazan Federal University.
+Kazan State University was one of the best universities in former USSR, it was founded in 1804.
 It is ranked #370 in QS Global World Rankings 2021, which evaluates and considers over 5,500 universities for inclusion [1].

-Danik Martirosyan studied at Kazan State University in Kazan, Russia from 1979 to 1984 and graduated with a Master of Science (MSc) from the Biology faculty in the Department of Human and Animal Physiology.
+Danik Martirosyan studied at Kazan State University from 1979 to 1984 and graduated with a Master of Science (MSc) from the Biology faculty in the Department of Human and Animal Physiology.
 After completing his MSc degree, he worked from 1984 to 1986 in Kazan Oncological Clinic as a cytologist and physiologist doctor.
-In 1986, he was transferred to Kazan Federal University and worked as a researcher at the Plant Resources laboratory.
+In 1986, he was transferred to Kazan State University and worked as a researcher at the Plant Resources laboratory.

 In 1986, Dr. Martirosyan began graduate school at the Institute of Experimental Biology in the Armenian Academy of Science and defended his dissertation in 1990 at Yerevan State University, Yerevan, Armenia (scientific adviser - Professor Senerik Hayrapetyan).
 The title of his dissertation thesis is “The Membrane Mechanism of Action of Phospholipase A2 to the Functional Activity of Helix Pomatia Neurons” [2].
 Dr. Martirosyan's dissertation was approved by the Highest Attestation Commission at the Council of Ministers of the Soviet Union in Moscow on July 25th, 1990.
 He was then granted a Doctor’s Degree in Biology.